-Fishing can be a quiet time spent in the raw, natural world.
 Discover Highland rivers, idyllic hidden lakes, and the peace of waters.
 It can also be a contest of strength between two mighty warriors.
 Ocean fishing includes spray on your face, time spent with friends, and a worthy captain—it is the adventure of a lifetime.
 Below are some of our favorite spots to drop your line or go fly fishing.
-Wherever you are, you’ll be surrounded by the mystic beauty of Scotland.
+Wherever you are, you’ll be surrounded by mystic beauty on a Scotland fishing vacation.

 Choose a Limestone Loch

-These lochs are rare in Scotland, but well worth checking out.
-You’ll find the village of Durness in the northwest tip of Scotland.
+Limestone Lochs are rare in Scotland but worth checking out.
+Find the village of Durness in the northwest tip of Scotland.
 Surrounding this small town are four limestone lochs.
 These lochs are Brown trout heaven.
-Loch Borralie, Caladail, Croispolm, and Lanlish have crystalline waters, due to the limestone filtration.
-Because the waters are rich territory for the foods trout love, the fish here are often twice the size of Brown trout in other lochs.
+Lochs Borralie, Caladail, Croispolm, and Lanlish have crystalline waters, due to limestone filtration.
+Because the waters are rich territory for foods trout love, the fish are often twice the size of Brown trout in other lochs.
 You’ll find excellent, local fishing guides.
-Also ask them how to find the nearby chocolate factory!

 Consider the Galloway and Borders Area

 This is an easy region to explore after you get into Edinburgh.
 Go to the River Tweed for salmon, and head to the countryside lochs for trout.
 You can try sea fishing in the Solway Firth, 16 miles from Carlisle, and along the shore of the Isle of Whithorn.
-There are small lochs in the hills that are full of trout.
+There are small lochs in the hills that are filled with trout.

 The River Ness

-is just ten minutes from Inverness.
+The River Ness is just ten minutes from Inverness.
 If you’re exploring the Highlands, that city is your base.
-The Ness River covers some of Scotland’s most gorgeous country.
+The Ness covers some of Scotland’s most gorgeous country.
 It flows from the northern end of Loch Ness then winds northeast to Inverness.
-It is where the city gets its name—the Scottish Gaelic word Inbhir Nis translates to “Mouth of the Ness.”
+It is where the city gets its name; the Scottish Gaelic word Inbhir Nis translates to “Mouth of the Ness.”
 This is one of the most productive salmon rivers in northern Scotland, with 600 – 700 salmon in a season.
 There are also Brown trout in the River Ness.

-is just 20 miles from Glasgow, making it perfect for a day trip.
-This is a place for fly fishing, and fly fishing only.
+This fishery is just 20 miles from Glasgow, making it a perfect day trip.
+This is a place for fly fishing, and for fly fishing only.
 Set on the glorious grounds of Craufurdland Estate, the fishery is stocked with Rainbow, Brown, Blue, and Tiger Trout.
 The estate itself, surrounded by woodlands, is a walk through history.
 The property first belonged to the Crawfords in the 13th century, and the castle was built in the 16th century.
 Take a boat, or fish from the bank, then enjoy a drink and dining.

 The Big Four Rivers of the East Coast